 - Our Head Office is powered by solar energy;

-- We have smart controls on our heating systems so that each room can be controlled separately.
+- We have smart controls on our heating systems so that the temperature of each room can be controlled independently as required.

 - We use NU Bamboo Nappies – bamboo is a more sustainable resource and these nappies have less plastic in them.
 Parents are given an offer code to buy these for themselves.

 - Our nappies are collected by Green Bottoms who send them to Energy-from-Waste facilities.
 We are sent an audit about how much of our waste has not gone to landfill.

 - We use as few nappy sacks as possible.
 Nursery bins are emptied frequently rather than using nappy sacks to reduce smells in the nursery.
 Parents are asked to provide plastic bags (that are re-used) or wet bags for wet clothes.

 - We promote use of reusable nappies and support parents to do this.
 We have a trial pack of nappies that parents can borrow to try them out and have links with a range of companies who offer discount for parents to buy their own nappies.